SW-SEP4-S23/Cloud/README.md

 ## Development

-### Running the Dev Container
+### Running the project

+1. Start the database: Run this command in the terminal, while in the directory of the project `docker-compose -f "docker-compose.dev.yml" up -d --build`

-1. Open the project in VS Code.
+2. Open the project in VS Code.

-2. Open the command palette (CTRL + SHIFT + P).
+3. Install the dependencies: Run this command in the the terminal, while in the directory of the project: `npm install`.

-3. Run the command: `Dev Containers: Rebuild and Reopen in Container`.
+4. Run the command: `Dev Containers: Rebuild and Reopen in Container`.

-> **_NOTE_**: If this errors, make sure you're not using PORT 3000 or 5432.
+> **_NOTE_**: If this errors, make sure you're not using PORT 5432.
 Refer to this guide to close the ports: [Guide](https://stackoverflow.com/a/39633428).

 4. Run `npm install` in the VS Code Terminal (This will run it in the container).